Articles & Inspiration

 Is Advocating Against Gossip Infringing On Free Speech?

 The impact of harmful gossip can be devastating.
-It can cause irreparable damage, pain and suffering - even suicide.
+It can cause irreparable damage, pain, and suffering - even suicide.

-A 16 yr. old boy from Tennessee killed himself after discovering that messages he exchanged with another boy had been shared on social media by classmates who wanted to humiliate and embarrass him.
+A 16 yr.
+Old boy from Tennessee killed himself after discovering that messages he exchanged with another boy had been shared on social media by classmates who wanted to humiliate and embarrass him.

 A gentleman in Seattle drove off a bridge and ended his life after false rumors spread about him throughout his workplace, robbing him of his reputation, his job, and his family.